kazeno/Windows-Updates-Uninstaller/README.md

 #Windows Updates Uninstaller Utility

 This utility (scripted in AutoHotKey) allows you to batch uninstall the Windows Updates you want from your system.
 It does not uninstall Service Packs, so you need to uninstall those manually.
-Works in Windows XP, Vista, 7, and probably 8 (untested at the moment).
+Works in Windows XP, Vista, 7, 8 and 8.1.

 ##Installation